-After ground rules have been established, the mediation process begins.
-Each person should make a brief opening statement to define the issues as he or she understands them.
+After ground rules have been established, each person should make a brief opening statement to define the issues as he or she understands them.
 Define the issues that need further discussion and negotiation.
 Remember; encourage each other to speak in specifics.
 Replace phrases like, “You’re messy,” with specific responsibilities and timelines for completion; “Can we set up a nightly rotation to do the dishes?” or “Let’s establish a bi-weekly rotation for taking out the trash.”

-STEP 2: SCHEDULE MEETING WITH RA OR CA
+STEP 2: SCHEDULE MEETING WITH RA, CA, or RD

-If the conflict continues, contact your RA or CA. Explain your concerns to your staff member, and allow your staff member to speak with all parties individually to understand all perspectives.
-At that time, your RA or CA may suggest mediation with all roommates present.
+If the conflict continues, contact your RA, CA, or RD.
+Explain your concerns to your staff member, and allow your staff member to speak with all parties individually to understand all perspectives.
+At that time, your RA, CA, or RD may suggest mediation with all roommates present.